altmp/altv-types/docs/articles/workers.md

 ## What are the alt:V Workers

 The alt:V workers implementation is very similar to the NodeJS one as it allows you to run javascript code in parallel in another thread.
-Workers (threads) are useful for performing CPU-intensive operations but it's important to mention that they do not help much with I/O-intensive work.
+Workers (threads) are useful for performing CPU-intensive operations, while they aren't any big help with I/O-intensive work.
 The V8 asynchronous I/O operations are more efficient than Workers can be.

-### important notes
+### Important notes

-> [!CAUTION]
-> The imports and the shared array buffer in the workers are not yet implemented

-* The alt API / natives are not accessible in a worker
+* Natives are not accessible in workers
+* Only alt.File, alt.Vector2, alt.Vector3 & alt.RGBA are available in workers
 * Creating a worker thread won't make your code perform better, it will just offload it in another thread

 ## Usage

 ### Functions available in a worker

-In the alt:V context, classics ``setInterval`` or ``console.log`` doesn't exist.
-That's why we expose our own functions for it, but to make it easy if you do ``setInterval`` or ``console.log`` it will call the corresponding alt method.
+In the alt:V context, basics like ``setInterval`` or ``console.log`` don't exist.
+That's why we expose our own functions for it, but to make it easier if you do ``setInterval`` or ``console.log`` it will call the corresponding alt method.

 | Function Name     | Description                                                                                              |
 | ----------------- | -------------------------------------------------------------------------------------------------------- |